 Where can I get recycled aggregates tested?

 The United Kingdom Accreditation Service (UKAS) provide a list of accredited companies and laboratories at www.ukas.com.

 Do I need to produce a Site Waste Management Plan?

 It is no longer a legal requirement to have a Site Waste Management Plan (SWMP) for construction projects in England.
 Some of the other UK countries are currently deciding whether to make SWMPs mandatory; to find out the current position please contact your local office of SEPA (Scotland), Natural Resources Wales, or Department of the Environment (Northern Ireland).
 However, regardless of the legal position we still recommend you consider having a SWMP as it provides a good practice approach to help you manage and reduce your construction waste and can reduce your costs.
-A free template, guidance and video tutorials are available here.

 How should I choose List of Wastes (LoW) codes for the SWMP tool?